software-mansion/react-native-gesture-handler/docs/docs/custom-gestures/custom-gestures.md

 ## Modifying existing gestures

-While custom gestures open great possibilities we are aware that reimplementing pinch or rotation from scratch just because you need to activate in specific circumstances or require position of the fingers would be a waste of time, because those gestures are already there.
-Because of that you can use pointer events with every gesture so that you can extract more informations about gesture than is sent to you in events.
+While custom gestures open great possibilities we are aware that reimplementing pinch or rotation from scratch just because you need to activate in specific circumstances or require position of the fingers, would be a waste of time as those gestures are already there.
+Because of that you can use touch events with every gesture so that you can extract more informations about gesture than is sent to you in events.
 We also added a `manualActivation` modifier on all continous gestures, which prevents the gesture it is applied to from activating by itself thus giving you full control of its behavior.

 This functionality makes another highly requested feature possible: drag after long press.
 Simply set `manualActivation` to `true` on a `PanGesture` and use `StateManager` to fail the gesture if the user attempts to drag the component sooner than the duration of the long press.